flameberry/FlameberryEngine/README.md

 2. Vulkan/MoltenVK support
 3. Python
 4. CMake (Preferred)
-5. For Windows, Visual Studio is required to build PhysX SDK

 _Note: If you have Visual Studio version less than 17 installed then in the `Scripts/Win-GenProjects.bat` change the CMake Generator from `Visual Studio 17 2022` to the appropriate version that you have_